morefice8/ProjectLesiones/README.md

 # ProjectLesiones

 ## Overview
-`ProjectLesiones` is a SQL-based project designed to manage and analyze data related to sports injuries, treatments, and specialists.
-The database provides insights into the types of injuries, treatments administered, and the specialists involved in the treatment process.
+`ProjectLesiones` is a SQL-based project designed to manage and analyze simulated data related to football injuries, treatments and specialists.
+The database provides insights into the types of injuries, treatments administered and the specialists involved in the treatment process.

 ## Features
 - **Player Management**: Store and manage information about players, including their personal details and injury records.